 Wi-Fi frequency bands differ from region to region.
 The location a device is set to is an important factor that many users fail to consider.
 If you import a laptop from North America to Europe, you may struggle to get optimal Wi-Fi performance simply because the global standards are different.

-Understanding the three main levels of testing will help to organise your efforts and ensure your product is ready for release.
+Understanding the three main levels of testing will help to organise your efforts and ensure your consumer product is ready for release.

 Your product will need to comply with the technical standards in order to be able to use Bluetooth and Wi-Fi branding and logos.
 The implementation will need to comply with relevant standards and a certification lab will often be needed to make sure the design is compliant.